hatchet-dev/terraform-provider-hatchet/README.md

 The Hatchet Cloud provider supports the following configuration options:

 - `endpoint` (Optional): The Hatchet Cloud API endpoint.
 Defaults to "cloud.onhatchet.run".
 Can also be set via the `HATCHET_ENDPOINT` environment variable.
 - `token` (Required, Sensitive): Your Hatchet Cloud API token for authentication.
-Can also be set via the `HATCHET_TOKEN` environment variable.
+Can also be set via the `HATCHET_CLOUD_MANAGEMENT_TOKEN` environment variable.

 ## Contributing